d4n3sh/thedaneshproject/content/posts/2008-03-09-should-badawi-pak-lah-resign.md

 ---
 <img loading="lazy" src="http://farm3.static.flickr.com/2152/2321184420_204a05586a_o.jpg" height="485" width="380" />

-Should Badawi (Pak Lah) resign as Malaysia&#8217;s prime minister?
+Should Badawi (Pak Lah) resign as Malaysia's prime minister?
 So far there has been no signs of that happening as Badawi stated that he has no intention to resign.

 Vote [here][1].